mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

 6. Proceed to the "Run the Tool" section below.

 ### Run the Tool (Both Options):
-1. `python setup_db.py` to initialize the database.
+1. `python3 setup_db.py` to initialize the database.
-2. `python load_images.py` to load images from ../image_annotation/images/.
+2. `python3 load_images.py` to load images from ../image_annotation/images/.
-3. `python annotate_boxes.py` to draw bounding boxes and label objects.
+3. `python3 annotate_boxes.py` to draw bounding boxes and label objects.
-4. `python export_boxes.py` to export annotations to bounding_boxes.csv.
+4. `python3 export_boxes.py` to export annotations to bounding_boxes.csv.

 ### Results
 -Example Output (bounding_boxes.csv):